-of foxes and failure
+of foxes and failures

 One cold Midwestern night, I turned the cards over and there it was — the image of a fox.
 “See I knew this would be there,” exclaimed my Dad.
 Several spirit animals were revealed by the cards, but the fox fit me, clever hopefully, cunning not so much, but a nighttime creature, definitely.
 My Dad often reminisces of seeing foxes when I was young.
 Inspired by his stories, I searched for foxes in the woods by our house, an expanse of abandoned farmland being slowly reclaimed by forest.
 A natural conquest, messy, inelegant, but that one day would transform — to ancient groves where sunlight struggled to pierce the canopy.
 In the meadows, and the paths winding along the marsh filled with squawking geese, I wandered, hoping to see a fox.
 But I never did.

 Then one day, deep in the woods, with snow falling gently on the pines, that changed.
 I was in a desperate moment of flight, away from an insufferable pain.
 Falling to my knees, I could go no farther.
 I lay down, feeling the centuries of winter seep into my bones.
 Tears rolled icily down my cheeks, as I slowly melted into the dark earth, cold rivers, and pale skies that showered frozen bits of heaven.
 I could have stayed there forever, an antithesis from all constancy.
 But the Earth turned slowly, rumbling like an old machine, and jarred me with its sparks.
 I felt someone was watching me, and I looked up.
 Certainly nothing was here but eternity and fragile warmth.
 Yet in this castle of silence and ice, I saw a fox, standing nobly, simply watching.
 Then it turned and walked away, leaving only tracks on the snow-covered ground.
 I wiped my tears, and felt the ice cracking.
 I stood up, and the tracks had vanished.